mariosotil/river-framework/README.md

 ## What I am working on now?

-The current version (0.2.10) is very stable, so I am working as a [freelancer](https://www.upwork.com/o/profiles/users/_~01775e7dda9bcc845d/) again :-)  I am going to continue on this project in one month (September, 2015).
+The current version (0.2.10) is very stable, so I am resting from this project and [freelancing](https://www.upwork.com/o/profiles/users/_~01775e7dda9bcc845d/) :-)  I am going to continue on this project in one month (September, 2015).

 ## What is in the ToDo list?